LiEnby/BetterManagementPage/README.md

 If you dont have access to userscripts, you can still copy the javascript directly into your browsers console, or into the url bar prefixed by
 'javascript:' a minified version for this purpose can be found here: https://raw.githubusercontent.com/KuromeSan/BetterManagementPage/master/BetterManagementPage-mini.js

+Features:
+  - "Force Save" real name - ignore all clientside validation and send the name you typed to the server
+  - "Force Save" about me - ignore clientside validation and send the about me you typed to the server (allows for emojis!)
+  - "Profile Color" ability to change your profile color from the web rather than on ps4 or mobile.
+  - "Default Avatar" adds the default avatar to the list of avalible avatars